JeremyRiva/BFSAlgorithm/README.md

 0   0   0   1   1   0
 ```

 The program displays the expansions made by the BF search algorithm in order.
+In this example the algorithm took 20 expansions to reach the goal.

 ```
 BFS expansions in order: